 At Applied Energy Technology Corp, our experienced and reliable team has more than 40 years of experience providing high-quality explosive and pyrotechnic components with the appropriate SDS for shipping.
 As a manufacturing company, AETC always goes out of its way to provide our customers with the highest standards of dependability and safety.

-What Is an SDS and What Information Does It Provide?
+What Is a Safety Data Sheet and What Information Does It Provide?

 An SDS is used to communicate information about potentially hazardous materials shipped by ground or air.
 Every SDS should show the chemical properties and potential hazards of the substances alongside recommendations for safe handling.
 According to the HCS, they must feature the product’s chemical properties, potential health hazards, protective measures and safety precautions.
 In case of an accident, an SDS must convey first aid information and knowledge on personal protection and exposure control.

 All SDS must be in English regardless of origin, although they may include a second language, as well.
 An aviation safety data sheet (aviation SDS) must be included alongside hazardous chemical substances taken on an airplane.
 Even relatively safe products like household cleaners, spray lubricants and nail polish remover may require an SDS before being sold and shipped.